groschang/foodie/README.md

 ## About The Project

 Foodie is an iOS app that allows users to browse a catalogue of meals.
 It's built with modern SwiftUI principles and showcases a clean, scalable architecture.
+The project has been successfully migrated to Swift 6, including the adoption of the new `#Preview` macro and the migration of tests to the new Testing API.
+This ensures the project is up-to-date with the latest Swift language features and best practices.
+This migration also brings improved concurrency safety, making the app more robust and reliable.

 ### Features